staskus/Blog/_drafts/aerogami_series_part_1_draft.md

 excerpt: We'll be creating and releasing an iOS application by showing a real thinking process, going through essential steps and providing the motivation behind them.
 ---

 When learning any new technology I find it beneficial to follow a real world example.
-In this tutorial series we'll be creating and releasing an iOS application.
-The application will be created by showing a real thinking process, going through essential steps and providing the motivation behind them.
+In this tutorial series we'll be overviewing the creation and release of an iOS application.
+The application will be created by explaining a real thinking process, going through essential steps and providing the _why_ behind them.

 # Our Project